Promoting Nancy’s photography and educating the public about nature, photography, and God

 Roof Poles

-We don’t see many other artists do this, but we use a small level to make sure our walls, and subsequently our panels, are vertical (and our roof poles and StaBars are horizontal).
+We don’t see many other artists do this, but we use a small level to make sure our walls.
+Subsequently our panels, are vertical (and our roof poles and StaBars are horizontal).
 As shown in Figure 4, having your framed pieces against the wall and straight is important.
 With all four legs in their lowest (“Rest Stop”) position, find which corner is highest by placing the level along your roof poles on all four sides and “follow the bubble.”
 Since the poles sag over time due to the weight hanging from them, you should take measurements at more than one location along each pole.
 The leg in the highest corner will remain in its lowest position.
 Lengthen the adjoining legs as appropriate.
 Since one can only raise a leg in 1¾” increments, the ‘true’ adjustment may fall between two holes.
 Just pick one.

 Illustration comparing leveled and unleveled canopy frame